-A free inclusive music-making opportunity for young people with special educational needs and disabilities and their parents/carers in southeast London
+A free inclusive music-making opportunity for young people with special educational needs and disabilities and their parents/carers.

-Working as an ensemble alongside specialist workshop leaders and musicians from the LPO, we rehearse, perform and create our own music.
-We use a mixture of both traditional and accessible digital instruments to explore sounds, rhythms and melodies, and make music together.
+Working together alongside specialist workshop leaders and musicians from the LPO, we rehearse, perform and create our own music.
+We use a mixture of traditional and accessible digital instruments to explore sounds, rhythms and melodies, and make music together.
 We interact with each other as an ensemble, sometimes following cues from the LPO team and each other, and sometimes making our own creative decisions.
-Open Sound Ensemble courses will often conclude with a short informal sharing moment with family and friends.
+Open Sound Ensemble courses often conclude with a short informal sharing moment with family and friends.

-During the course we run two different Open Sound Ensemble groups – a morning and afternoon group.
-In your application you will be asked to select a preference, but if you’re not sure which group is right for your young person, don’t worry as we will work with parents/carers to find the right group for their young person.
+During each two-day course we run two different groups – a morning and afternoon group.
+When you apply you’ll be asked for a preference, but if you’re not sure which group is right for your young person, don’t worry as we will work with parents/carers to find the right group.
 Here is a little guidance on this:

 Afternoon group: for young people with more musical experience – maybe they have played a particular instrument in the past or play one now (e.g. piano, guitar, recorder) or they sing.

 Both sessions are two hours long, inclusive of time for participants to access and become orientated with the space and time for breaks as necessary.
 Places are limited to 10 young people per session.
 Each young person needs to be accompanied by an adult family member.